synfron/ReshaperForBurp/docs/Rules.md

 #### Fields

-Send To - Comparer, Intruder, Repeater Spider, or Browser
+Send To - Comparer, Intruder, Repeater, or Browser

 Override Defaults - Select to be able to override values to send to the given Burp tool